rulyce23/ai-job-analyst/RAILWAY_TROUBLESHOOTING.md

 ---

-**Note**: The Dockerfile approach is recommended for stability and reliability.
+**Note**: The Dockerfile approach with `npm install --legacy-peer-deps` is recommended for stability and reliability.